lucyjanetetlow/cdcssg.github.io/community/events.md

 ## Local meetups

 We are happy to provide support to people wanting to organise local meetups.
-If you would like to organise an event in your area, please [get in touch](mailto:office@criduchat.org.uk).
+If you would like to organise an event in your area, please visit the [funding & grants page](/community/grants.html) to find out more.